top of page

 Students will feel more connected to the people who are dedicating their lives to changing how we live on Earth.
 They will be drawn to the interconnection of environmental and social justice and recognize how they come together in the form of cultural survival, community autonomy, access to education and the production of nutritious food.

 Our program offers deep human connections, which can be further enriched by visiting the partner communities.
-We invite all co-restorers to Ecuador where they can participate in local restoration and “re-story-ation” (storytelling for change) activities.
+We invite all co-restorers to Ecuador where they can participate in local restoration and and community engagement activities.

 Description: